morrisbw/JackThaDripper/README.md

 Homing z puts the syringe at the bottom of the reservoir.

 Through some tinkering in pronterface, I determined the max capacity of my syringe(in terms of gcode).
 It would be a small step further to map to an actual volume.
+Another step further would be to open serial communication with the printer directly, allowing for location sensing of the syringe through some other means.